IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/Export-Permission.ps1.md

 - ` $_.ResolvedAccountName -like 'CONTOSO\Group1*' -or $_.ResolvedAccountName -eq 'CONTOSO\Group23' )`
 Accounts used in ACEs should be in the CONTOSO domain and named Group1something or Group23

-The format of the ResolvedAccountName property is CONTOSO\Group1
+The format of the ResolvedAccountName property is CONTOSO\Group1 where:
 - CONTOSO is the NetBIOS name of the domain (the computer name for local accounts)
 - Group1 is the samAccountName of the account